Kinto/kinto/docs/tutorial.rst

 Here we are sharing records, but if you share a collection, you share all the items of this collection with the same right and same for buckets.

 Working with groups
 ===================

-To go further, you may want to allow user to share data with a group of people.
+To go further, you may want to allow users to share data with a group of people.

 Let's add the right for people to create group in our ``todo`` bucket: